Crabbox docs

 • Tests cover command dispatch and backend behavior without live credentials.

-• Docs and source map are updated.
+• Docs and the source map are updated.